Are you feeling endlessly terrified and frozen from climate anxiety?

-There's at least 2 or 3 community bins less than half a block away from our place.
+There's at least 2 or 3 community bins less than half a block away.

 But guess what? 🤨 Not enough people are using them, so we can't either.

-We can't even pay for a private compost pickup service (despite being willing to) because they don't come to this area due to the city having service where we are...
+We can't even pay for a private compost pickup service (despite being willing to) because they don't cover this area due to the city servicing where we are...

 All of this has caused us to trek about 3 blocks away, down a 'green alley' to drop off our compost about once a week.
 It's ridiculous and we're still fighting for a solution that makes more sense.